 The end of summer is marked by so many things.
 Harvest time is beginning, gardeners and preservers are canning and freezing summer’s bounty.
-We run around trying to get as much fun in as we can before winter’s cold sets in as well as here it’s rain, more northern climates will be getting snow.
+We hurry to try and get as much fun in as we can before winter’s cold sets in.
 But we must slow down just long enough to enjoy some of that delicious bounty in whatever form you fancy.
-Whether it’s a bbq with friends, a block party in your neighborhood, or just a satisfying dessert like the one pictured above.
+Whether it’s a BBQ with friends, a block party in your neighborhood, or just a satisfying dessert like the one pictured above.

 We enjoy spending time with our neighbors, Julie and Michael, and often have them over for a meal.
 They usually bring the entree, and we do salads, and definitely dessert.
 Last night they were over and besides the great conversation, we enjoyed a delicious meal, and all pitched in to make this fabulous dessert.
-Mike enjoyed making the crepes, which I knew he would, and did a great job.
+Mike enjoyed making the crepes, I knew he would, and he did a great job.
 I had made the pastry cream earlier in the day and had also prepared the peaches by slicing them and soaking them in Triple Sec.
 I hope you will give this a try please feel free to make comments or ask questions I love hearing from my readers.

 Peaches and Cream Crepes Serves (Serves 4-6)

 1/4 cup Triple Sec (or other orange liqueur)

 Peel and slice the peaches vertically into half circles, place them in a bowl and add the Triple Sec, toss the peaches until coated.
 Refrigerate until ready to serve at least 1-2 hours.

 Crepe Batter (This recipe was my mothers but I think it’s pretty universal so if you have your own feel free to use it.)

 3/4 cup half n half or whole milk